andygoy/qa-portfolio/bug-reports/invalid-data-form.md

 Title:
-"Data form is accepting invalid data in the following fields: name, last name and ZIP code"
+"Data form is accepting invalid data in the following fields: name, last name and ZIP code."

 Preconditions:
 Add an object to the cart, and then go to the "Checkout your information" page where the data form will appear.